-Nightmare Fuel: The description of the final fate of Carpathia and Fortunato after 1,000 years in the Lake of Fire (writhing in torment in fire and brimstone and continuously crying "Jesus is Lord" over and over) with the understanding that they will spend eternity like that, not to mention all the unbelievers who are doomed to join them.
+The description of the final fate of Carpathia and Fortunato after 1,000 years in the Lake of Fire (writhing in torment in fire and brimstone and continuously crying "Jesus is Lord" over and over) with the understanding that they will spend eternity like that, not to mention all the unbelievers who are doomed to join them.

 When Steele had a handshake with Carpathia.
 You don't want to see the latter's face.

 This is a problem with the series of books, as noted in the Slacktivist blog deconstructing it.
-The main heroes are such Jerk Sues that many of the people with whom they argue come off looking much better by comparison.
+The main heroes are such jerks that many of the people with whom they argue come off looking much better by comparison.
 For example, in the first chapter, a drunk Texan wakes up and sees the carnage wrought by the Rapture (plane crashes, etc).
 He is mocked as a silly drunk by the narrators, but he is the only one to express any sort of horror at the proceedings.
 In the next book, we are clearly supposed to cheer for the alleged hero as he is insubordinate to his boss — whose main crime seems to be being a woman who does not fawn over him and expects him to do his job.

-Verna is constantly presented as a no-fun, uppity woman who thinks Buck is a pompous Jerkass.
+Verna Zee is constantly presented as a no-fun, uppity woman who thinks Buck is a pompous Jerkass.
 And she's right.

-They Wasted a Perfectly Good Plot: Done right, a story set during a Rapture-like event could have been quite potent character-driven Religious Horror, if the plot, the premise, and its implications were well-thought-out and the characters were sympathetic.
+They Wasted a Perfectly Good Plot: Done right, a story set during a Rapture-like event could have been quite potent character-driven Religious Horror, if the plot, the premise, and its implications were well-thought-out and the characters were sympathetic; see The Rapture for one example.
 Unfortunately, none of that is the case.
-The blog "Right Behind" functions as something of a Fix Fic for this, by taking some of the lingering queries about the world of Left Behind and exploring the implications of the setting to their logical conclusion.
+Examples of Fix Fic, both intentional and not, include:

-Verna Zee is intended as something of a Butt Monkey, a shrieking harpy who dislikes Buck whom Buck in turn stands up to and puts her in her place.
+Verna Zee is intended as something of a Butt-Monkey, a shrieking harpy who dislikes Buck whom Buck in turn stands up to and puts her in her place.
 However, given Buck's opinion of himself and Verna's motivation seeming to simply get him to do his job, Buck's treatment of her can seem rather unjustified and awful.

 Unintentionally Unsympathetic: Irene Steele. '"Can you imagine, Rafe," she exulted.
 "Jesus coming back to get us before we die?"'
 She says this knowing that Rayford isn't all that religious a person.
 It's supposed to show how good a Christian she is, but it just makes her seem like she's trying to show off her faith to feel better than people who don't believe.
 She seems like the kind of person who says grace in a really loud tone of voice whenever she's at a restaurant just so she can feel superior to the other people there, who either don't say grace at all or do it in a reasonable tone of voice (or even say it silently).
 When Chloe is planning to go off to college on a scholarship and Irene is adamant that she stay and go to church with her (to the point of threatening to have Ray force Chloe into the car to go,) this is supposed to be a demonstration of Irene's care for her daughter and Chloe's ungratefulness.
 It comes across as Irene having no respect for her daughter's intelligence and growing independence.